DevTaube/c-tictactoe/README.md

-# c-tictactoe
+# Tic Tac Toe
-Tic Tac Toe written on a two-hour train ride without internet in C
+Tic Tac Toe written on a two-hour train ride without internet in C.
+Probably buggy as hell...